 3. Add 3-4 inches top & bottom (6-8″ total) to the length measurement to account for seams, a slightly stiffer header to be hung from rings and material used for sewing a rod pocket.
 For instance, if you need 90-inch drapes, your material will need to be 98 inches long.

 4. Multiply the width measurement by 2.5 to account for the fullness needed in proper window treatments.
+If you go to this web-site you will learn why you need to account for the fullness in case of window treatments.
 Add 2 inches to this number to account for seams.
 For instance, if your width measurement is 80 inches, your lengths of material will need to add up to 202 inches wide.

 5. Divide your final length measurement by 36 to determine the necessary yardage.
 There are 36 inches in a yard.
 If you need 98 inches of length, that is the same as 2.72 yards of fabric.